Keep Our Air Clean

 - Work a compressed week.
 Move from five 8-hour days to four 10-hour days.

-With a properly tuned engine you can reduce your car’s emissions and improve gas mileage up to 9 percent, which can save you up to 16 cents per gallon of fuel used.
-If you repair a serious maintenance problem, the saving can be even greater.
+With a properly tuned engine you can reduce your car’s emissions and improve gas mileage up to 9 percent, which can save you up to 17 cents per gallon of fuel used.
+If you repair a serious maintenance problem, the savings can be even greater.
 Vehicles in tip-top shape also reduce traffic congestion caused by preventable breakdowns.

 - Check your tire pressure.
 Tires at recommended pressure will last longer and improve gas mileage by up to 3 percent.